cyrixninja/FramePlay/README.md

 2. **Create Page**: Allows users to upload their media files and create a story.
 3. **Working Page**: Explains how FramePlay works.

+## Kestra Workflow

+FramePlay uses Kestra for orchestrating the video processing workflow.
+The Kestra workflow is defined in the `kestra_workflow.yml` file and includes the following steps:

+1. **Download Video**: Downloads the uploaded video from the specified S3 bucket.
+2. **Process Video and Generate Script**: Uses Google Generative AI to analyze the video and generate a travel story script.
+3. **Generate Audio**: Converts the generated script into an audio file using AWS Polly.
+4. **Merge Video and Audio**: Merges the video with the generated audio using FFmpeg.
+5. **Upload Final Video**: Uploads the final video to the specified S3 bucket.

+The workflow is triggered by a webhook and ensures that the entire process from video upload to final video generation is automated and efficient.

 ## Contributing

 We welcome contributions to FramePlay!
 Please follow these steps to contribute: